whotwagner/logrotten/README.md

-# logrotten - a logrotate exploit
+# logrotate exploit by winning a race condition

 ## Brief description
   - logrotate is prone to a race condition vulnerability when it's exectued with